 “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.” — Albert Einstein

-We shall instead develop systems to embrace a wider standard-deviation of human ingenuity with innate respect and appreciation for our meaningful differences.
+Instead, we shall develop systems to embrace a wider standard deviation of human ingenuity with innate respect and appreciation for our meaningful differences.
 So, we can discover the outliers responsible for our improving adaptability to nature.